Russia official warns West of destruction for arming Ukraine

 The last week was especially tragic for Ukraine even by the standards of a brutal war that has gone on for nearly a year, killing tens of thousands of people, uprooting millions more and creating vast destruction of Ukrainian cities.

 A barrage of Russian missiles struck an apartment complex in the southeastern city of Dnipro on Jan.
-14, killing at least 45 civilians.
-On Wednesday, a government helicopter crashed into a building housing a kindergarten in a suburb of Kyiv.
-Ukraine’s interior minister, other officials and a child on the ground were among the 14 people killed.
+14, killing at least 45 civilians, including six children.
+On Wednesday, a government helicopter carrying the interior minister and other officials crashed into a building housing a kindergarten in a suburb of Kyiv.
+The minister and a child on the ground were among the 14 people killed.

 “We are united because we are strong.
-We are strong because we are united,” the Ukrainian leader said in a video address as he marked Ukraine Unity Day, which commemorates when east and west Ukraine were united in 1919.
+We are strong because we are united,” the Ukrainian leader said in a video address as he marked Ukraine Unity Day, which commemorates the day in 1919 when East and West Ukraine were united.